 - Plant tolerant or resistant varieties.
 'Orca' is resistant but will not yield as high as 'Baroness' unless under heavy disease pressure.
 'Cayuse' and 'Kanota' have fair tolerance.
 'Montezuma' is also resistant.

 - Plant in late fall or early spring so the susceptible seedling stage is before or after peak flights of the insect vectors during warm summer months.

-Chemical control Apply granular systemic insecticides in-furrow at planting to reduce aphid numbers.
+Chemical control Apply granular systemic insecticides in-furrow at planting or as a seed treatment to reduce aphid numbers.
 (For materials, rates, and procedures, consult the PNW Insect Management Handbook.)